A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Approximating model-free price bounds with neural networks

-After having trained the neural network to predict the minimal super-hedging strategies, we are able to derive from these strategies the optimal prices using \eqref{eq_definition_cost_functional} and compare it with the predictions from a neural network which is trained on predicting lower and upper price bounds directly instead of predicting optimal strategies.
-In Figure~\ref{fig_prediction_prices_vs_strategies} we show that indeed, as expected, the neural network that predicts prices directly performs by far better than the price bound predictions that are derived from the optimal strategies, when evaluated on the test set.
-The relative mean absolute error of the direct prediction of the price bounds is $0.0319$, whereas the relative mean absolute error of the prediction relying on the strategies is $0.1804$.
+After having trained the neural network to predict the minimal super-hedging strategies, we are able to derive from these strategies the optimal price bounds \black using \eqref{eq_definition_cost_functional} and compare it with the predictions from a neural network which is trained on predicting lower and upper price bounds directly instead of predicting optimal strategies.
+In Figure~\ref{fig_prediction_prices_vs_strategies} we show that however\black , as expected, the neural network that predicts prices directly performs by far better than the price bound predictions that are derived via \eqref{eq_definition_cost_functional} from the trained \black strategies, when evaluated on the test set.
+The relative\footnote{ Note that here the relative error refers to the error after division with the \emph{weighted} sum of the spot prices, where the weights are determined by the weights in the payoff of the basket option. \black } mean absolute error of the direct prediction of the price bounds is $0.0319$, whereas the relative mean absolute error of the prediction relying on the strategies is $0.1804$.
+The corresponding relative mean squared errors are $0.0148$ and $0.5045$, respectively. \black

+The larger approximation error when approximating first the strategies by a neural network and then deriving price bounds from this approximation can be explained as follows.

+When approximating the price bounds directly, then we have, after sufficient training of a neural network, according to Theorem~\ref{thm_convergence}{~(b)}, a maximal absolute approximation error of order { $\varepsilon_1$} between the upper price bound and the output of the neural network, given a tolerance level of { $\varepsilon_1>0$}.